zefrenchwan/zefrenchwan/README.md

 # Who are you ?

-* A mid-life french developer.
-I work as a data engineer
+* French developer, working as a data engineer, coding some personal projects to dig some subjects deeper
 * I code in Python and Golang (pro and personal projects), Java (pro), SQL (of course, who does not ?)

 # What do you offer ?